EmmanuellaD/rocket_elevator_foundations/README.md

 # TDD - Week 10

-Folder /spec created and holding the spec test files File ElevatorMedia.rb contains the media streamer Implemented the joke in the intervention sign in page (views/devise/sessions/new.html.erb) Also completed in nodeJS as extra mile
+* Folder /spec created and holding the spec test files
+* File ElevatorMedia.rb contains the media streamer
+* Implemented the joke in the intervention sign in page (views/devise/sessions/new.html.erb)
+* Also completed in nodeJS as extra mile

 To run the tests:
--Run "rspec --format doc" to see the output of the rspec tests -Run "yarn test" to see the output of the nodejs tests
+* Run "rspec --format doc" to see the output of the rspec tests
+* Run "yarn test" to see the output of the nodejs tests

 ------------------------------------------------------------------------------------------------------------------------------------------------
 # Consolidation - Week 9